AdhishAnilkumar/Vehicle-ECU-Communication-Network-with-IoT-Dashboard/README.md

 **ECU Description**<br>
 * Arduino Uno 1: Airbag Deployment/Activation
-  * Implemented using Accelerometer and LED to signal Airbag axtivation.
+  * Implemented using Accelerometer and LED to signal Airbag activation.
   * To demonstate crash,tap on the breadbaord
   * Via CAN the data is sent to ESP32 printing status on SSD1306 screen and notified on dashboard via Blynk.